Landour- Top Cafes to Hog on Food

 - Tanushekha Agnihottri

 Many of us are in love with the mountains.
 They are home to so many of the travellers, not because they were born there but their souls feel content only amidst the hills.
 Mountains give us a feeling of home; I belong somewhere up in those mighty mountains.
 Mussoorie is a famous hill station in India and is being rightly called Queen of Hills.
-You will be mesmerized by the beauty of this town.
+The beauty of this town is mesmerizing.
 While Mussoorie has been rigorously promoted as a tourist destination, there are other places nearby that are not very well known.
 One such place is Landour.
 If you have ever read books of famous author Ruskin Bond, you’ll realize deodar trees whispering to each other are very much similar as described by him in many of his stories.

 Recently Landour has witnessed a sudden flow of tourists, there are plenty of places to explore nearby.
 But the main attraction is cottages and homestays at exotic locations, how about the cottage on hill cliff?
 Exciting right?
 Go on and explore the properties with truly eye-treating views of Himalayas.